ibm-ecosystem-engineering/Watson-Speech/single-container-stt/README.md

 # Run a Single-Container Speech-to-Text Service on Docker
-This recipe shows how you can deploy a single-container Speech-to-Text (STT) service on your local machine using Docker.
+This recipe shows how you can run a single-container Speech-to-Text (STT) service on your local machine using Docker.

 ## Prerequisites
 - Ensure you have your [entitlement key](https://myibm.ibm.com/products-services/containerlibrary) to access the IBM Entitled Registry